clairefuzzyelephant/clarity-eats/src/blog/koreaDay6.md

     />
 </div>

 The Namsan Seoul Tower had been on our itinerary for a few days now, but every dinner always ran late and then we were too tired to go anywhere else, but with only one full day left in Seoul, we finally decided to bust our asses over there.
 After a long metro-then-bus ride, we were halfway up the hill to Namsan Tower.
-From here we were already able to see some of the city lights, and the beauty was exhilarating.
+From here we were already able to see some of the city lights below, and the beauty was truly... exhilarating.
 But we pushed onwards, climbing seemingly endless stairs until we reached the tower.

 Inside, after we bought observation deck tickets, the tour guide brought us into an elevator that zoomed us upwards to the deck in a matter of seconds.
 Now we were at the second highest point in all of Seoul, we could look down and see the entire city laid out below us.
 They were playing melancholy (k-drama?) music in the background, and standing up there looking down on the world and how tiny everything seemed - it suddenly made me feel a little sad.
 Cliche, I know.
 Perhaps that was the intended effect, given the music choice.
 (But just look at that!)

 <div>
     <img src="../images/koreaDay5-6/namsan_view.jpg"